swapnilkusumwal/Interview-Scheduler/README.md

 # Interview Scheduler

-___
-An app that helps you schedule interviews much more efficiently.
+An app that helps you schedule interviews efficiently and saves you the hassle of manual scheduling.

 ## Top Features:
 - Gives a glance at all the upcoming interviews.